Selaginella99/NASB-course/Big-Data-Resources.md

 >Resources that can be converted to Gene Networks, Gene Set Libraries, and Bipartite Graphs

+What's that gene (or protein)?
+[Online resources](http://www.ncbi.nlm.nih.gov/pubmed/24723265) for exploring functions of genes, transcripts, and proteins.

 #### Genome:

 Encyclopedia of DNA Elements ([ENCODE](https://www.encodeproject.org/)) is **a genome mapping** project that seeks to annotate the human genome with information about genes and elements that regulate gene transcription, such as transcription factor binding sites.
 ENCODE at [UCSC](http://genome.ucsc.edu/ENCODE/).